Module 3: Peer Support

 “It is completely different and that’s where a lot of the peer support is good because you kind of, well I don’t have any sort of immediate family or close friends who would have a child like [Son].
 So, that’s where the peer support became really beneficial for me because I got to meet other parents who have children with similar disabilities, maybe a different condition but the same challenges.
 That’s always been really good for me.”

-We are seeking mentors and mentees from across the UK and Ireland to take part in this aspect of the Carers-ID project.
+We are seeking mentors and mentees from across the UK to take part in this aspect of the Carers-ID project.

 We think mentees are likely to be carers who would like to have someone to talk to who has been in the same situation as them.